from $404

 Gazing over the bustling streets and markets of Chalong in south-central Phuket, the Big Buddha is a calming cultural draw between the beaches and bars.

-Qantas Airways and Jetstar fly direct between Australia and Phuket.
+Qantas and Jetstar fly non-stop between Australia and Phuket.